austint1121/VenusMovieAnalysis/README.md

 The goal of this project is to provide actionable insights to the head of Microsoft's new fictional movie studio.
 We used data from Box Office Mojo, IMDB, Rotten Tomatoes, TheMovieDB, and The Numbers.
 After analyzing the data the group decided to recommend a genre of movie to make, which month to release the movie in, and how long the movie should be.
 The results of our analysis found that the safest genre of movie to make would be an Animated film.
-We found that movies released during the summer would typically have a higher return on investment then any other month.
+We found that animated movies released during the summer would typically have a higher return on investment then any other month.
 Finally, we found animated movies typically had the highest return on investment when they were 100 minutes long.
 Therefore, we recommended that:

-1. Microsoft makes an animated movie
+1. Microsoft makes animated movies
-2. The studio should release the movie during the summer months
+2. The studio should release movies during the summer months
-3. The studio should aim to make the movie approx. 100 minutes long.
+3. The studio should aim to make movies approx. 100 minutes long.
 ***
 ## Business Problem